 American bullfrogs are large frogs with wide heads, stout bodies, and long, hind legs with fully-webbed hind feet.
 Bullfrogs have smooth skin which is green to brown in color on their backs, often with dark spots or mottling, and white to grey to yellow in color on their bellies, with or without mottling.
 Bullfrogs have large eardrums, or tympanum, which are larger in males (twice the size as their eye) than females (same size as their eye).
 Male bullfrogs can also be distinguished from females by their smaller body size, yellow throat, and deep, low-pitched mating calls bellowed during the breeding season.
 Adult bullfrogs can weigh over 2 pounds and measure more than 8 inches in length.
 Bullfrog tadpoles are green to yellow in color with small, dark spots on their backs, and can grow up to 6 inches in length.

-American bullfrogs have become widespread throughout California, however they are absent from the high elevations of the Sierra Nevada Mountains.
-Bullfrogs are native to the central and eastern United States and are currently found throughout these areas, as well as within many areas of the western United States where they have been introduced, including Hawaii.
+Although American bullfrogs have become widespread throughout California, they are rarely found in elevations above 7000 ft. in the Sierra Nevada Mountains.
+A few documented populations do exist in areas surrounding the greater Tahoe region where habitat is suitable for bullfrogs.
+Native to the central and eastern United States, bullfrogs are currently found throughout these areas, as well as within many areas of the western United States where they have been introduced, including Hawaii.

 American bullfrogs occupy a wide range of both natural and manmade habitats, including lakes, ponds, swamps, marshes, brackish waters, streams, rivers, ditches, and canals.
 They prefer warm, slow or stagnant waters with abundant vegetation, but are also found along the shorelines of lakes and banks of streams.
 Bullfrogs are tolerant of cold temperatures and have the ability to hibernate in bottom substrates when temperatures fall below freezing.